eltoroit/student-progress/@ELTOROIT/README.md

         -   Click on any will copy to clipboard
     -   DEX602 only needs the org at the start of the class on Monday
     -   Some private workshops have a combination of courses and the orgs change during the week
--   Store exercise start time
-    -   Maybe add a child object for events
-        -   Exercise start
-        -   Breaks
-        -   etc
-    -   To calculate exercise duration better
+-   Store exercise start time to calculate exercise duration better
-    -   Create a special student named "EXERCISE_START" that has no DeliveryId so it can be used on any delivery and have an entry with status "START"
-    -   Another idea is to create all the studnts with a "START" status, then the students can change that to "DONE", "WORKING", or "LATER"
+    -   When you activate a class, create all the students (who have not been created) with a "START" status, then the students can change that to "DONE", "WORKING", or "LATER"
-        -   We know how long a student took to complete the exercise by diff og CreatedData and LastModiedDate
+    -   We can find out how long a student took to complete the exercise by diff of CreatedData and LastModiedDate
 -   Class notes
     -   Export to PDF and email it to students
     -   Include images, and links
     -   Sorted by CreatedDate
+    -   Add a note to the exercise, like "We took a break while doing the exercise"
 -   Delivery could have a field of class location
     -   Company (if private)
     -   City
--   Add a note to the exercise, like "We took a break while doing the exercise"
 -   Add a timer for breaks
 -   Let the instructor connect via phone/tablet
 -   Stoping an active exercise should change the time only
     -   Not the lookup to the exercise, currently is set to null
     -   So that we could come back to the exercise even after it has stoped.
-        -   Right now, clicking current clears the item from the combo box
+        -   Right now, clicking current clears the item from the combo box and it has to be found manually.
+It would be just esier to go to the next exercise if we do not forget which one is the crrent one.
 -   Exercise should automatically stop when all students are done (or they indicated "LATER")

 # DONE